 Semester 1 (September - December)

-- International Law and International Security
+- International Law of Global Security, Peace and Development

 Institut Barcelona d'Estudis Internacionals (IBEI)